 5 ) 8 GB

 Now we are talking.
-This is meant for an average user who maybe doesn’t take a lot of pictures, don’t listen to a lot of music and generally have a substitute like a PC for mass storage.
+This is meant for an average user who maybe doesn’t take a lot of pictures, doesn’t listen to a lot of music, and generally has a substitute like a PC for mass storage.
 This is for the average user and I would easily start recommending it to anyone though I’d consider you going for the next(16GB).
 It’s cheap and goes for only around $10. .. but still don’t rust buying it now.
 Read this article to the bottom as there are important things there.

 Not far from the 8 GB one and still a better option since its price is close to it.
 I’d still recommend it to anyone average to a little more avid user.
-Anyone can pick this and will never regret.
+Anyone can pick this and will never regret it.
 This goes for around $15.

 8) 64 GB

 with the advent of 1080p and 2K videos, raw images, and HD movies, other memory cards below 8 GB might really be useless.
 A 64 GB memory card is ideal for you if you consume such high-definition media.
 They go for around $50.

 9) 128 GB

 Relatively new and popularized by HTC One M8 support than others followed suit.
 They are not many out there and I know of one manufacturer as of now that makes this capacity memory cards though they might be more.
 That’s SanDisk.
 They go for between $80-$95.
 Check your device support before buying this.